-Record drawings shall mean a set of engineering or site drawings that delineate the specific permitted stormwater management facility(ies) as actually constructed.
+Record drawings shall mean a set of engineering or site drawings that delineate the specific permitted stormwater systems as actually constructed.

 Redevelopment shall mean any development on previously developed land, other than a rebuilding activity that results in no net increase in built-upon area and provides equal or greater stormwater control than the previous development.